John Donne, Poems (many before 1597? / published 1633), "Expostulation #19" (1624), and "Meditation #4" (1632)

 None of that kind of which he is, but he.

 3. For a larger collection of Donne's work than that in the Norton, click here.
 After his death, Donne's Collected Poems were published in an authoritative volume edited by the poet's son, John, who also edited and published in three volumes a total of 156 of Donne's sermons from drafts and notes his father had left to, him at his death.
 Together with Ben Jonson's publication of his own works in 1616 and Shakespeare's friends' publication of the first folio edition of his works in 1623, this marks a significant moment in the development of English literature--the emergence of an "authorized edition."
 Standards for editing authors' works remained somewhat loose, depending on the scholarly acumen of the heir(s) and the accuracy of the printers they hired, but finally we have the whole corpus or body of an author's life work available for study in a form we may be reasonably sure the author intended it should have.
-This is another of the events which marks the end of the "Middle Ages" and the beginning of the Modern Era.
+The appearance in print of an authorized "life" of the poet, written by Izaac Walton, also demonstrates the public interest in having poets' properly laid out for acquaintance and study.
+These are another of sorts of the events which mark the end of the "Middle Ages" and the beginning of the Modern Era.

 Back to English 211, Syllabus View.